haticenursongur/Map-Appplication-FE/readme.md

-Then change into your new `my-app` directory and start a development server (available at http://localhost:5173):
+Then change into your new `Map-Appplication-FE` directory and start a development server (available at http://localhost:5173):

-    cd my-app
+    cd Map-Appplication-FE
+    npm install
     npm start

 To generate a build ready for production: